fhildeb/lukso-node-guide/3-system-setup/02-disk-volumes.md

 ### 3.2.5 Resizing a volume group

-LVM itself comes with its own utility that allows you to resize Linux file systems.
+LVM itself has a utility that allows you to resize Linux file systems.
 It can be used to increase or decrease the size of an existing file system.
 We can pass the device file representing the logical volume we want to resize.

 ```sh
 sudo resize2fs /dev/mapper/ubuntu--vg-ubuntu--lv